 Keep Batteries out of the Trash and Recycling Bins

 Batteries need to be recycled properly, at specifically designated battery recycling locations.
-The good news is that with nearly 15,000 convenient drop-off locations across Canada, it’s easy and convenient to recycle!
+The good news is that with nearly 15,000 convenient drop-off locations across Canada, it’s easy to recycle!
 Just Collect, Protect, Drop Off!

 WHY IT’S IMPORTANT: